 To an English speakers ears, gvetch sounds like something you might hork up.
 It’s not, I promise.
 Gvetch is the most wonderful eggplant, pepper and tomato relish you’ve ever put in your mouth.
 Or, it will be, once you make it.
 The Russians call relish “salat” and they eat it on pretty much anything.

 I lived as a missionary in Russia in my early twenties.
 Twenty years later, I can still taste the salats I was served on crackers, bread and just spooned from the jar.
 For a Russian woman, food preservation is a normal part of their year.
 They put up everything they possibly can so they’re able to nourish their families during the long, cold winters.
 Good, healthy food is such a beautiful tradition.
 I often think back to those women who opened up their kitchens to me.
 I still love them fiercely, even through all these years.

 The fact is, there are no approved, safe canning recipes for eggplant in contemporary American canning books.
 What’s an eggplant lover to do?

 The other problem I’ve run into personally is that no one else in my family likes eggplant.
 What, seriously, is wrong with these people?!
-So, I have to hide my eggplant in gvetch and be content to eat it up every year with thanksgiving.
+So, I have to hide my eggplant in gvetch and be content to eat it up every year with thankfulness.

 If you’d like to know how to freeze eggplant, just click here.